TomasHubelbauer/modern-office-git-diff/doc/tasks.md

 > Planned development:

-## Utilize GitHub/GitLab CI on top of the pre-commit hook

-This is to capture online editor commits.
+## Set up GitHub CI

+Travis, AppVeyor, …?
+What will be the simplest to set up?

+## Set up GitLab CI